Luna-Exchange/icc-fan-passport-android/README.md

 This is a function that helps launch the SDK.
 It  accepts optional arguments that include;

 1. context.
-2. user of type **User**,
+2. user of type **User**.
-3. entryPoint of type **String**, which can be gotten from the enum EntryPoint,
+3. entryPoint of type **String**can be obtained from the enum EntryPoint.
-4. environment of enum type **Environment**: To declare the environment,
+4. environment of enum type **Environment**: To declare the environment.
+5. fantasyUri: URI to deep link into fantasy games. in the form `scheme:\\url`
+6. predictorUri: URI to deep link into predictor games. in the form `scheme:\\url`
-5. an interface helps with sign-in delegation when the user attempts to sign in to fanpassport.
+7. an interface helps with sign-in delegation when the user attempts to sign in to fanpassport.

 **EntryPoint**